 Finding a gluten free crust that is flakey and moist is one I found hard to find.
-So, I created my own gluten free pie crust, to fit exactly what I was hoping for when it came to crust.
-Now I use this crust recipe for all my pies.
+So, I created my own gluten free pie crust, to fit exactly what I was hoping for when it came to the crust.
+Now, I use this crust recipe for all my pies.
 I think you guys will really appreciate the crust as much as we do.

 This gluten free fruit pie is one I make when berry season hits in full swing.
 My family loves those brightly colored berries that are just bursting with sweetness.
 It is the ultimate dessert to whip up all summer long!